ccojocea/UdacityQuizProject/README.md

 # UdacityQuizProject
 Udacity Project 3 - Quiz App

+Changes 31.01.2018:
+- Added About page with credits
+- Implemented a way to share your results
+- Implemented zoom animation for all question images

 What you can expect to find in this app:
 - 12 questions, 4 single choice (RadioGroup/RadioButton), 4 multiple choice (CheckBox), 4 typed answers (EditText)
 - Some of the questions have code displayed inside ImageView, while others just have a string based question.